moneybutton/yours-channels/docs/yours-lightning.md

 - Explanation: When you want to make a payment to someone, either to the agent on the other side of the channel or to someone else they are connected to, you need to send a MsgUpdate.
-When an agent sends a MsgUpdate, they expect the other agent to send a MsgUpdateRes with the complementary commitment transaction.
+When an agent sends a MsgUpdate, they expect the other agent to send a MsgUpdate in response with the complementary commitment transaction.

-### MsgUpdateRes
-- Command: 'update-res'
-- Arguments:
-  - outputDescriptions: An array of OutputDescription objects specifying what types the outputs are (such as HTLC or pubkey) and how much bitcoin is in that output.
-  - commitmentTxBuilder: A partially signed TxBuilder object created by the builder/sender and to be owned by the owner/receiver.
-- Explanation: An agent's response to an 'update' message.
-Also contains an Output Description list and a commitment transaction, but built by the other agent and with different hashes and signatures.

 ### MsgSecret
 - Command: 'secret'